Jackson, Crowder lead Grizzlies to a 119-115 win over Kings

+Memphis lost road games to Oklahoma City and Cleveland earlier this week, squandering fourth quarter leads in both defeats.
+The Grizzlies were able to hold on despite the Kings slimming the advantage to 118-115 in the closing seconds.

-Seven Grizzlies reached double figures in points, including 16 from Dillon Brooks.
+Seven Grizzlies reached double figures, including 16 from Dillon Brooks.
 Grayson Allen and Ja Morant had 13 each as Memphis snapped a two-game losing streak.

+”Hopefully we’re learning, trying to find out how to close games.
+That’s a big part of the NBA being able to close games,” Crowder said. ”We withstood some runs and responded.
+The other two nights, other teams went on runs, and we sort of didn’t answer the bell.”

-Harrison Barnes led the Kings with 25 points, while De’Aaron Fox scored 22.
-Richaun Holmes had 18 points and 12 rebounds.
+Harrison Barnes led the Kings with 25 points.
+De’Aaron Fox, easing back after missing 17 games with a left ankle sprain, scored 22, and Richaun Holmes had 18 points and 12 rebounds.

-Barnes led a rally in the third quarter that dented Memphis’ lead that had reached 16 in the first half.
-Barnes hit his first four shots in the opening seven minutes of the third and totaled 13 points in the period.
-Crowder kept Memphis ahead with 11 points in the quarter.

-After Barnes pulled Sacramento within 75-72, the Grizzlies closed the quarter with a 16-6 run to lead 91-78 entering the fourth.
+Sacramento dominated the paint 60-40 against a Memphis team that is among the league leaders in that category.
+Sacramento’s 18 offensive rebounds contributed to a 31-5 advantage in second-chance points.

+”We should’ve won that game,” Kings coach Luke Walton said. ”I was proud of the guys continuing to fight being down in the fourth quarter.”

 TIP-INS

-Kings: G Bogdan Bogdanovic missed his second straight game because of right ankle soreness. … Fox was back in the starting lineup after coming off the bench the past two games.
-He had missed 17 games before that with a left ankle sprain. … Marvin Bagley III had 11 points and 11 rebounds. … G Buddy Hield, who was 3 of 15 from the floor and 1 of 9 from 3-point range in Friday’s loss at Indiana, was 3 of 18 and 2 of 11 from outside the arc against Memphis.
+Kings: G Bogdan Bogdanovic missed his second straight game because of right ankle soreness. … Fox was back in the starting lineup after coming off the bench the past two games following the ankle injury. … Marvin Bagley III had 11 points and 11 rebounds. … Hield, who was 3 of 15 from the floor and 1 of 9 from 3-point range in Friday’s loss at Indiana, was 3 of 18 overall and 2 of 11 from outside the arc against Memphis.
+It was only Hield’s fourth game this season not reaching double figures, half of those coming the last two games.

 UP NEXT